intel/transfer-learning/GetStarted.md

 3. **Install Intel Transfer Learning Tool**

-   Use the Basic Installation instructions unless you plan on making code changes.
+   Use the Basic Installation instructions unless you plan on making code changes or installing the latest code from the repository.
+   Please note that mixing basic and advanced installation options within the same virtual environment is not supported.

    a. **Basic Installation**